An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Pra Health Sciences Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PRAH stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Miscellaneous Commercial Services industry.
+We show how PRAH stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Research and Development in Biotechnology industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.